ucl-team-8/ucl-team-8.github.io/index.md

 Next, the user can also select to see the Diagrams of what actually happened and perhaps even compare them to the actual Diagrams.

 # Testing Strategies
+When developing the prototype, we tried to automate testing as much as possible.
+We will continue doing so in the second term, mainly by writing Unit Tests.

 ## Unit Tests
 We will have a test suite written for the main algorithm itself which includes: